Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Spellhacker is set in a world where magic ( known as maz) was once freely available.
 But an earthquake unleashed a deadly plague.
 And now maz is a tightly controlled and expensive commodity.

-This book opens with abang.
+This book opens with a bang.
 And the opening hooks you in instantly.
-And it's fast-paced throughout.
-A quick read you could binge read pretty quickly.
+And it’s fast-paced throughout.
+A quick binge-read.

 If you're looking for a well-written standalone then you should read Spellhacker.
 It felt like a cross between Ready, Player One and Six of Crows.